bevyengine/bevy-website/content/news/2022-07-29-bevy-0.8/index.md

 <div class="release-feature-authors">authors: @cart, @Wrapperup, @johanhelsing</div>

 Bevy has a brand new [`Material`] system that makes defining custom shaders a breeze.
-Bevy's previous material system required hundreds of lines of "mid-level" rendering api boilerplate.
+Bevy's previous material system required hundreds of lines of "mid-level" boilerplate.
 This was never the long term plan, just an intermediate step.
 In **Bevy 0.8**, custom shader materials are as simple as this:

 ```rust
 #[derive(AsBindGroup, TypeUuid, Clone)]